How to buy Aspen (APZ) shares

 Aspen share dividends

-While Aspen's payout ratio might seem fairly standard, it's worth remembering that Aspen may be investing much of the rest of its net profits in future growth.
+While Aspen's payout ratio might seem low, this can signify that Aspen is investing more in its future growth.

 Have Aspen's shares ever split?

-Aspen's shares were split on a 1:10 basis on 24 October 2013.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Aspen's shares were split on a 1:10 basis on 25 October 2013.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Aspen shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Aspen shares which in turn could have impacted Aspen's share price.

 Aspen share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Aspen's is 0.5651.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Aspen's is 0.5149.
 This would suggest that Aspen's shares are less volatile than average (for this exchange).

 Stocks similar to Aspen